 Try as many different kinds as you like, and figure out what works for you.
-Challenge yourself to sample new infusions until you learn your preferences – you might be surprised to discover how enjoyable it can be!
+Challenge yourself to sample new infusions, like our golden turmeric tea, until you learn your preferences – you might be surprised to discover how enjoyable it can be!

 You’ve already learned so much about this favored beverage, so what are you waiting for?
 Brew, pour, and sip away.
 And don’t forget to tell me all about your favorites in the comments.

 The staff at Foodal are not medical professionals and this article should not be construed as medical advice.
 Foodal and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet or using supplements or manufactured or natural medications.

 Tiffany Boutwell is a Certified Nutritional Consultant, Holistic Health Practitioner, and owner of Natural Apple Holistic Health.
 Tiffany believes chronic illness stems from improper nutrition, and that a diet rich in whole foods can help people to be free from the undesirable effects of the Standard American Diet.
 She resides on a farm in Kentucky with her family where she enjoys reading, yoga, and writing.
 Tiffany has authored an e-cookbook and health articles in various publications.